Shelton Parks & Recreation

 Civic Center Rotating Art Gallery

-Professional and amateur artists working in tow or three dimensional media are invited to apply to the schedule of gallery exhibitions at the Shelton Arts Commission's Civic Center Rotating Art Gallery.
+Professional and amateur artists working in two or three dimensional media are invited to apply to the schedule of gallery exhibitions at the Shelton Arts Commission's Civic Center Rotating Art Gallery.
 The gallery is located in the Shelton civic Center on the first floor.
 Exhibits are scheduled for 12 week periods.

 Civic Center Rotating Art Gallery Application